Detecting Multimedia Generated by Large AI Models: A Survey: Discussion

-$\clubsuit$ \textbf{Ensuring Reliability of Detectors}.
-As reliability challenges in detection methods are discussed above, we urge forthcoming detection studies to prioritize detector reliability.
-The development of a reliable detector should aim for a unified framework that ensures generalizability, robustness, and interpretability concurrently.
-This could be a promising direction for detectors to combat LAIM-generated multimedia in real-world scenarios and increase the trust of the social community in detection results.
-Training on a diverse and large-scale dataset, building robust detectors with attacks, incorporating explainable AI (XAI) techniques~\cite{arrieta2020explainable}, considering strategies like online learning~\cite{epstein2023online} or transfer learning with new data to keep the model updated would contribute to building a reliable detector.
+$\clubsuit$ \textbf{Enhance Generalizability, Robustness, and Interpretability}.
+Future detection systems must be more adaptable to evolving generative models, robust against real-world distortions, and transparent in their decision-making.
+Training on a diverse and large-scale dataset, building robust detectors with attacks, incorporating explainable AI (XAI) techniques~\cite{arrieta2020explainable}, considering strategies like online learning~\cite{epstein2023online} or transfer learning with new data to keep the model updated would contribute to building such a reliable detector.

-$\clubsuit$ \textbf{Establishing Fair Detectors}.
-It has been revealed that current detectors, though with high detection accuracy, result in unfair performance disparities among demographic groups, such as race and gender~\cite{xu2022comprehensive, ju2024improving}.
-This can lead to particular groups facing unfair targeting or exclusion from detection, potentially allowing misclassified LAIM-generated multimedia to manipulate public opinion and undermine trust in the model.
-Despite its criticality, the issue of fairness in LAIM-generated multimedia detection, even in detecting deepfake generated by traditional methods, has not received adequate attention from the research community.
-We advocate for a proliferation of studies that delve into addressing the bias problem in detectors.
-This involves not only developing a fair detector, but also ensuring that this fairness is generalizable across various scenarios without showing bias against certain groups.

-$\clubsuit$ \textbf{Accelerating the Development of Multimodal Detectors and Datasets}.
-Existing research on detecting LAIM-generated multimedia mainly focuses on single data modality.
-However, in real-world scenarios, it is very hard to know which data modality is generated.
-For example, generated videos may have both visual and audio components generated, or only one modality may be created.
-Hence, the creation of multimodal detectors is crucial.
-To effectively develop these models, assembling extensive multimodal datasets for their training is a fundamental requirement.
-This can be explored in the future.

-$\clubsuit$ \textbf{Towards Interpretable User-friendly Detection Tools}.
-Our analysis of popular online detection tools discussed in Section~\ref{sec:ToolsCompetitionsMetrics}, reveals a common shortcoming: a lack of interpretability.
-However, humans generally prefer tools that are directly interpretable, tractable, and trustworthy~\cite{arrieta2020explainable}.
-Developing interpretable detection tools can gain more social attention and popularity.
-Therefore, enhancing interpretability is not just a technical upgrade but a significant step in making these tools more accessible to broader users, especially beneficial for underrepresented groups such as non-technical persons and elderly adults.